Successful candidates to assist Cougar coaching staff in day-to-day operations

 The Houston, Texas native returns home and brings her Texas ties with her, as she spent two seasons as an assistant coach at Blinn College in Brenham (2008-10).

 During her stint with the Buccaneers, Lee served as the team's recruiting coordinator in addition to assisting players with skill development and weight training.
-She also helped coach Brateicka Mock to two all-region selections, while Blinn qualified for postseason action in both years.
+She helped coach Brateicka Mock to two all-region selections, while Blinn qualified for postseason action in both years.

 Lee's coaching resume also includes stints as a head coach and assistant coach with the Houston Elite AAU basketball program.
 She also served as the head basketball coach at the E.O.
 Smith Educational Center, where she also worked as a physical education teacher.